retrievercommunications/docker-jasperserver/README.md

 The Dockerfile build expects that you have already downloaded 'jasperreports-server-cp-6.1.0-bin.zip' into root directory of this repo.

+To stop the containers run `docker-compose stop` and `docker-compose start` to restart them.

 ## Login to JasperReports Web